 The Truth About Entrepreneurial Resources

 Many agencies, whose reason for being is to support small businesses, often find themselves helpless.
-For example, if a loan is made to a sick business, that cash injection will most likely just prolong an inevitable death.
-In spite of its desire to do so, an outside agency cannot affect real change in an individual business for several reasons.
+For example, if a loan is made to a sick business, that cash injection most likely will just prolong an inevitable death.
+In spite of its desire to do so, government cannot affect real change in an individual business.
 Business failure can’t be overcome short of day-to-day corrective involvement in a venture.
-Like marriage counseling, by the time the couple arrives, ‘s often too late.
+As in marriage counseling, by the time the couple arrives, ‘s often too late.
 And especially for the entrepreneur, the difference between living through a business failure and talking about it is night and day.

-The next important player is the banker.
-In terms of financial assistance, the banker can be a great asset, but don’t forget, our focus is on troubled businesses.
-Due to priorities and abilities, not out of lack of care or concern, the banker cannot champion the cause.
-In times of trouble, the banker will attempt to ‘work out’ the problem, but be assured, collection, in one form or another will take precedence over entrepreneurial counseling.
+The next player is the banker.
+In terms of financial assistance, the banker may be an asset, but our focus is on troubled businesses.
+Due to priorities and constraints, not out of lack of care or concern, the banker cannot champion the cause.
+In times of trouble the banker attempts to ‘work out’ the problem financially.
+Collection, in one form or another, is the goal.
 Once again, you will not generally find a mindset fit between an entrepreneur and other personalities.

 Now consider schools.
-Educators teach us about management systems, and today, we have many entrepreneurial courses of study.
+Business schools teach management systems as well as entrepreneurial courses of study.
 However, knowing how to effectively manage a system does not equate to the demands of entrepreneurship.
-We are fortunate to have brilliant minds housed in prestigious academic settings, but as important as business principles and systems are to successfully running a business, once again, those issues are not at the very heart of entrepreneurship.
+We’re fortunate to have brilliant minds housed in prestigious academic settings, but as important as business principles and systems are to successfully running a business, once again, those issues are not at the very heart of entrepreneurship.
 Every business course deals with a business function except the most important.
 Again we say, it’s the entrepreneur and their mental, physical and financial health that drives an entrepreneurial venture.
 Business schools are important resources, but their charter is not issue at hand.
 And frankly, let’s face it.
 The vast majority of those teaching at business schools are not successful entrepreneurs.
 Most have never owned a business.